guangliang-nlp/guangliang-nlp.github.io/about.md

   - /about.html
 ---

-My name is Guangliang.
 My research focuses on natural language processing, with particular interests in computational pragmatics, machine morality, and statistical learning theory.
 I study the mechanisms that enable machines to understand the implied meaning of human language.

-<p style="font-size:0.85em; background-color:#f28b82; padding:0.5em 0.75em; border-radius:4px;">I am looking for self-motivated PhD students for 27 Spring/Fall.
+<p style="font-size:0.85em; background-color:rgba(242,139,130,0.8); padding:0.5em 0.75em; border-radius:4px;">I am looking for self-motivated PhD students for 27 Spring/Fall.
 Please email me your CV, transcripts, TOEFL/IELTS scores to my email at <a href="mailto:liugua@iu.edu">liugua@iu.edu</a>.</p>
 ---

 <section id="news">